alexcrea/CustomAnvil/README.md

 One of the configurations allow displaying price about 40 and removing Too Expensive. \
-By how the minecraft client work: price above 40 can only be displayed green, even if the player does not own enough experience level. spigot version 1.18 to 1.21.11 do not need any ProtocoLib dependency.
-(26.1.0 or above requires it) \
+By how the minecraft client work: price above 40 can only be displayed green, even if the player does not own enough experience level.
-Any recent paper version also are supported for this feature.
+You do not need Protocolib unless you are using spigot above in 26.1 or above \

-But you should wait for update for new version containing new enchantable item or new enchantments if any of this got added.
+But you should wait for update or announcement for new version containing new enchantable item or new enchantments.
-Else it is, likely, fine to use the current version you are ussing on a new paper version

 ### For custom enchantment plugin developers
 For information about the API, please refer to [the Wiki](https://github.com/alexcrea/CustomAnvil/wiki) \